griff4692/chemotaxis/README.md

 6. `Timer`: basic functionality for imposing timeouts.

 ## Piazza
-If you have any questions about the project, please post them in the [Piazza forum](https://piazza.com/class/kdjd7v2b8925zz?cid=8) for the course, and an instructor will reply to them as soon as possible.
-Any updates to the project itself will be available in Piazza.
+If you have any questions about the project, please post them in [Ed](https://edstem.org/us/courses/12432/discussion/)

 ## Disclaimer